Are There 4-Week Medical Assistant Programs?

 Choosing a Medical Assistant Program

-Accreditation is extremely important when choosing a medical assistant program.
-You’ll want to choose a program that is accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
+Accreditation is critical when choosing a medical assistant program.
+You should choose one accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).

-Accreditation allows students to take the Certified Medical Assistant exam offered by the American Association of Medical Assistants, a credential that many employers prefer during the hiring process.
+Accreditation also allows students to take the Certified Medical Assistant exam offered by the American Association of Medical Assistants, a credential that many employers prefer when hiring.

 You can also search for an accredited medical assistant program through the CAAHEP site.
-As just one example, one medical assistant certificate program requires three semesters and at least 160 hours of clinical work to obtain certification.
+One medical assistant certificate program, for example, requires three semesters and at least 160 hours of clinical work to obtain certification.

 We Found The Following Schools with Online Medical Assistant Programs